exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-3-benchmarking-code.md

 concurrent code: 8 workers        190.34        5.25 ms    ±10.34%        5.08 ms        7.24 ms
 concurrent code: 4 workers        182.38        5.48 ms     ±8.78%        5.34 ms        7.18 ms
 concurrent code: 2 workers        176.21        5.67 ms     ±8.98%        5.52 ms        7.55 ms
-original code                     159.70        6.26 ms     ±9.47%        6.07 ms        8.71 ms
+sequential code                   159.70        6.26 ms     ±9.47%        6.07 ms        8.71 ms

 Comparison:
 concurrent code: 8 workers        190.34
 concurrent code: 4 workers        182.38 - 1.04x slower
 concurrent code: 2 workers        176.21 - 1.08x slower
-original code                     159.70 - 1.19x slower
+sequential code                   159.70 - 1.19x slower
 ```

-With `duplicates == 100` the concurrent code started to perform better than the original code by a small margin.
-There was little difference between 4 and 8 workers, but both were around 20% faster than the original code.
+With `duplicates == 100` the concurrent code started to perform better than the sequential code by a small margin.
+There was little difference between 4 and 8 workers, but both were around 20% faster than the sequential code.

 For such a small improvement, the additional complexity added by the concurrent code is probably not worthwhile at this workload.